devd-99/permit2/README.md

 # Uniswap V3 Arbitrum Swap Example

 This project demonstrates how to interact with Uniswap V3 on the Arbitrum network using TypeScript and Deno.
-It includes functionality for token swaps, gas estimation, and handling Permit2 approvals.
+It includes functionality for token swaps, gas estimation, handling Permit2 approvals, and purchasing WETH.

 ## Prerequisites